 Finally, you squeeze a bit of lime onto the cobs, again turning them to get it on all sides.

-Oh wait.
+Oh, wait.
 One more step.
 Eat!

-The printable version of the instructions with ingredient amounts is below.
+To make it, the printable version of the instructions with ingredient amounts is below.
 Have a great day!

 I'm Christine Pittman, a cookbook author and busy mom of two.
 My recipes are made from scratch, they're quick, and they're fresh.
 I started this website over 10 years ago and I'm delighted that over a million people now come to visit every month to try my recipes.
 Thank you for visiting and for joining me on this delicious journey!Find out more about me here.